Elsie Locke: Education

 While few working class children, particularly girls, went to high school when Locke was young, she continued on to Waiuku District High School, a student there from 1925 to 1929.
-Locke was the only member of her family to complete high school, and the only student in her the class for her final two years of schooling.
+Locke was the only member of her family to complete high school, and the only student in her class for her final two years of schooling.
 Locke wanted to be a writer, rather than a teacher or nurse, the conventional careers for literate women of her generation.
 She won a scholarship to study at the University of Auckland, where she became known as "Little Farrelly".
 She started in 1930, at the beginning of the Depression, and Locke struggled for income – she lived off a mixture of scholarships and part-time jobs, such as working at the Parnell Public Library.
 She became involved in printing the early literary magazine, Phoenix, and though she did not write for the magazine, her flat was a central base for all those involved.
 In 1932 during her time at the university, Locke had an experience that would become a major influence on her future political ideology and activism, according to her daughter, Maire Leadbeater.
 This "watershed experience" was the sight of 10,000 unemployed men marching down Queen Street, which according to Leadbeater instilled in Locke an ambition "to be one with all who struggled and all who were oppressed".

 Locke gained an increasing interest in socialism during her studies, and attended meetings of Friends of the Soviet Union, and the Fabian Society.
 In 1932 she organised a Working Women's Convention, and the following year she graduated university with a BA, and joined the Communist Party.

 Locke wrote of her early life and education in her 1981 autobiography, Student at the Gates, which discusses the influences which shaped her socialist philosophies, and some of New Zealand's dominant political and literary personalities of the 1920s and 1930s.